Secure Your Users' Identity

 - For Profile, select Standard Platform User.
 While you’re here, deselect the options to receive Salesforce CRM content alerts.
 No need to clutter your inbox with unnecessary email from Salesforce.

 - Click Save.
-Salesforce emails you a link to verify the account and set Sia’s password.
+Salesforce emails you a link to verify the user and set Sia’s password.

 - Log in as Sia, and reset the password.

-Step 3: Create a permission set for two-factor authentication
+Step 3: Create a permission set for multi-factor authentication

-A permission set is a collection of settings and permissions that gives users access to various Salesforce features, including two-factor authentication.
-Typically, you create a permission set for a group of users.
-But for this example, we set one up just for Sia.
+A permission set is a collection of settings and permissions that gives users access to various Salesforce features.
+Let’s create a permission set with the MFA permission.

 - If you’re logged in as Sia, log out.
-Log in again as the system administrator of your DE org.
+Log in again as the system administrator of your Trailhead Playground.

 - From Setup, enter Permission in the Quick Find box, then select Permission Sets.